PetterBomban/learnxinyminutes-docs/powershell.html.markdown

 ### Functions
 # The [string] attribute is optional.
 function foo([string]$name) {
-	echo "Hey $name, have a function"
+	Write-Output "Hey $name, have a function"
 }

 # Calling your function